June 14, 2017

 Australia has a free service for people to dispose of their unwanted medicines safely via pharmacy.
 Return Unwanted Medicines (or The RUM Project) is a national scheme whereby anyone can return their expired and unwanted medicines to any community pharmacy for safe and environmentally-friendly disposal.
 Go to your home medicine area and read the labels of your medicines and check expiry dates.
-Remove any medicines that are expired or you no longer need and place them in a container or bag.
+Remove any medicines that are expired or you no longer need from their packaging and place them in a container or bag.
 Return your unwanted medicines to your local pharmacy.
 Your pharmacist will put them in a secure bin for safe disposal.
 It’s that easy!

 eMedExpert.
 2017.
 Expired Medication.
 [ONLINE] Available at: http://www.emedexpert.com/tips/expired-meds.shtml.
 [Accessed 18 May 2017].